dankeboy36/secure_plugin_vscode/README.md

 ![](img/screenshot_keygen.png)

-Back up your key.pem file!
-If you lose this file, you will no longer be able to compile programs which will run on all Teensy boards locked with your key.
+**Back up your key.pem file!**  If you lose this file, you will no longer be able to compile programs which will run on all Teensy boards locked with your key.

+## Show Key Location

+This command simply shows a message with the full pathname of your key.pem file.
+If you create more than 1 key, you will need to place the key you wish to use at this location.

+If you used [Teensy 4 Security on Arduino 1.8.x](https://github.com/PaulStoffregen/secure_plugin), and if Arduino 1.8.x was configured for a different sketchbook location, the key.pem file from your old sketchbook location may be used.
+This command shows the actual full pathname of the key.pem file actually used when encrypting your .hex files to .ehex.

 ## Step 1, 2, 3